 To modify the app's traffic forwarding behavior in these ways, you can add a custom PAC file in your app profile so that the app forwards traffic according to its instructions.
 The app checks the PAC file regularly to make sure it retrieves the latest one, and whenever it retrieves a new PAC file, it saves that PAC file to your users' computers.
 This ensures that the PAC file is accessible even after users restart the app or their computers, allowing them to access internal resources and send traffic to private IP ranges even if your organization faces Internet connectivity issues.

-Note that the app by default overrides any proxy settings configured on users' browsers so that users cannot manipulate the app's traffic routing.
+By default, the app overrides any proxy settings configured on users' browsers so that users cannot manipulate the app's traffic routing.
 If you prefer to allow users' browser proxy settings to apply, you can do so with your app profile policy.